 - Welch’s ANOVA error rates have a much smaller range of 0.046 to 0.054.

-Welch’s ANOVA Example with a Post Hoc Test
+Welch’s ANOVA Example

 In this example, our data are the ground reaction forces that are generated by jumping from steps of different heights.
 You can download the CSV data file for the WelchsANOVAExample.